 - A simple, one-pot process

-The researchers showed that with the use of appropriate catalysts and conditions, the dual reactivities of pyruvates could be managed to generate functionalized dihydropyran derivatives (dihydropyran 1) in non-enzymatic reactions.
-These can be further synthesized in a one-pot cascade reaction to generate various functionalized molecules synthesized from dihydropyran 1.
-For this purpose, several catalysts were tested, with the catalyst pyrrolidine-3-carboxylic acid (b-proline) showing the best results.
-The optimized reaction was performed using ethyl pyruvate, aldehyde, and b-proline, in CH3CN at 25 degC.
-In this process, the dihydropyran product was obtained in 72% yield, primarily as a single diastereomer.
+The researchers showed that the dual reactivities of pyruvates can be managed by using an appropriate catalyst and tuning the reaction conditions, to generate functionalized dihydropyran derivatives in non-enzymatic reactions.
+The products can be further modified in a one-pot cascade reaction to generate various functionalized molecules.
+Among the several organocatalysts tested, pyrrolidine-3-carboxylic acid (β-proline) was found to be the best-performing.
+The optimized reaction was conducted using ethyl pyruvate, aldehyde, and β-proline in CH3CN at 250 oC.
+Under these conditions, the dihydropyran product was obtained in 72% yield as a single diastereomer.

 Media Coverage and Presentations